saud-learning-services/module-progress/README.md

 ## Setup

-- Create a file title `.env` in the src folder with the following fields:
+- Create a file called `.env` in the ROOT folder with the following fields:

   ```
   CANVAS_API_TOKEN =